PHALANXconsensus engine

 how phalanx moves data from a client request to a committed, replicated state change.

-// node.go — the complete event loop
+// node.go — the simplified background loop

 for {